 Thus, the grotesque body and carnival spirit, freed from the restrictions of official life point to the possibilities of transcendence and the creation of new meanings.

 The possibilities of renewal and change are inextricably linked to protection against terror through the transforming power of laughter.
 With particular reference to female comediennes Rowe states that “The unruly woman has cackled at the margins of Western history for centuries.”
 Refusing to confine herself to her proper place the unruly woman “[t]hrough her body, her speech, and her laughter, especially in the public sphere […] creates a disruptive spectacle of herself.
 The tropes of unruliness […] are also a source of potential power” (Rowe, 1995, p.
 31).
-I argue that Wax’s comedy performance is marked by carnivalesque unruliness that transgresses normative codes of polite “feminine” behavior, and in the process offers new ways of seeing: refusing the trope of quiet, demure, and deferential femininity Wax is noisy, opinionated, and nosey.
+Wax’s comedy performance is marked by carnivalesque unruliness that transgresses normative codes of polite “feminine” behavior, and in the process offers new ways of seeing: refusing the trope of quiet, demure, and deferential femininity Wax is noisy, opinionated, and nosey.
 For example, conducting an interview with Grace Jones backstage in the ladies’ toilets discussing appearance and wondering how Jones sees her own face.
 This is permissible because in drawing attention to her (Wax’s) own physical flaws – weight, bad makeup, lipstick on teeth – Wax draws an equivalence between her own messy, impolite, unfinished self with that of her interviewees.
 In doing so Wax is able to lift the lid of the surface image revealing more of the raw underbelly than is typically offered through formal presentation of self and other.
 (Specific examples will be discussed in more detail below.)
 Thus, her mode of comedy has the potential to subvert conventions of “official” culture—the polite, respectable dominant culture—to produce new ways of seeing or revealing unofficial “truths” through the transformative power of laughter.

 Wax—unruly interviewer